 Some of the most common areas that create problems are:

 - This is one of the most troublesome types of roof that can be built.
 Being that there is no slope on this roof, a completely sealed roof is required in order for the moisture to be excluded from the property.
 Many times, owners try to patch or seal problem areas, but unfortunately, unless it is done by a professional it will not work.
 It is very complicated to get a proper patch, due to that reason many times a roofer will recommend a complete re-roof in order to properly seal and be able to guarantee the work.

 - Roof Valleys

-- This is a very common area that can get water intrusion as it extends above the roof line and has wood members that are perpendicular to it and in the direct path of the rainwater flow.
+- This is a very common area that can get water intrusion as it extends above the roofline and has wood members that are perpendicular to it and in the direct path of the rainwater flow.
 To avoid this proper flashing around the chimney sheathing needs to be installed and many times a roof boot has to be added to divert the water from hitting the chimney directly.
-This is easy solutions that can be implemented by a licensed roofing contractor or as a preventive measure for section 2 items by a WDO Control company.
+These are easy solutions that can be implemented by a licensed roofing contractor or as a preventive measure for section 2 items by a WDO Control company.

 - Bay Windows